 Repeat this for all the parts you need to cut apart.

 On the face, the mouth stretches across two haves.
 Make sure you attach each half to the appropriate piece with the edge line hanging over so the mouth doesn’t end up with a line through it.
+Or if possible move the mouth over.

 Use as many 11.5 X 11.5 squares as you need.
 The body requires 5 of them because it is bigger.